Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 #### Media
 ##### Images
-All images were located via bing images, searched under creative commons licences.
+All images were located via bing images, searched under "free to share and use" licences.

 ##### Playstation Images